 The Divinity Library is the religion/theology division of the Jean and Alexander Heard Library.
 In addition to supporting the instructional and research programs of the Divinity School, Graduate Department of Religion, and the Department of Religious Studies, it serves the university community with technical studies in religion.
-The Divinity Library is one of the nine divisions of the Heard Library system, which collectively house more than three million volumes.
+The Divinity Library is one of the nine divisions of the Heard Library system, which collectively house more than eight million items, including print publications, microfilm items, and digital collections.
+The libraries provide electronic access to tens of thousands of full-text journals and over half a million e-books and other research resources.